 Use a tracking device – there are some technical devices that you can purchase, like a Bluetooth tracker, so that you can keep tabs on your keys should you ever lose them.

 Designate a home for your keys – by choosing a home, like a key cupboard or a bowl, you’re less likely to leave them lying around.

 Where can I find cheap car key insurance?

 Our price comparison tool allows you to easily search through major providers to find the best deal on car insurance.
-Once you’ve been shown your results, simply click ‘more’ next to any quote to see if key cover is built in to your car insurance deal or whether it’s available as an optional add-on, and what features are included.
+Once you’ve been shown your results, simply click ‘more’ next to any quote to see if key cover is built in with your car insurance deal or whether it’s available as an optional add-on and what features are included.